Storyboards in UX/UI Design

 8. Measure of Impact

-Finally, to measure the impact and success of storyboards in improving user experience poses its own challenges.
-Unlike quantitative methods that provide clear metrics, the qualitative nature of storyboards makes it difficult to assess their direct impact on the design's success.
+Finally, to measure the impact and success of storyboards in improving user experience is something that poses its own challenges.
+Unlike quantitative methods that provide clear metrics, the qualitative nature of storyboards makes it hard to assess their direct impact on the design's success.

 9. Balance of Business and User Needs

-Storyboards must also align with both business strategy and user needs.
-This dual focus requires designers to constantly balance what is best for the user with what is viable for the business, to ensure that the final product is both user-friendly and commercially successful.
+Storyboards must also run in line with both business strategy and user needs.
+This dual focus requires designers to constantly balance what’s best for the user with what’s viable for the business—so they can be sure that the final product is both user-friendly and commercially successful.

 Overall, storyboards are a valuable asset to any team’s design work.
 The insights they can show can be particularly useful in how they reflect how users come to use a successful product or service.